sabi98/nodejs-boilerplate-nhsuk-frontend/README.md

-# Simple Nodejs boilerplate
+# Nodejs boilerplate

-Nodejs boilerplate with express, nodemon, gulp and nunjucks.
+Nodejs boilerplate with express, nodemon and nunjucks.
-Useful for creating basic websites or protoypes.

 ## Prerequisite